-Cook the ham for 45 minutes or until the skin is starting to separate at the centre.
+Roast the ham over indirect medium heat for 45 minutes, or until the skin is starting to separate at the centre.

 Make the glaze while the ham is cooking.
 To make the glaze, place all the glaze ingredients into a medium saucepan.
 Cook the glaze on the side burner or stove top over a high heat until just boiling.
 Then reduce the heat to low and simmer for 10 minutes making sure to stir the glaze every few minutes to prevent the bottom from burning.
 Remove the glaze from the heat and set aside until needed.

 Remove the skin with tongs.
 Score the fat in a diamond pattern, being careful not to cut into the flesh, as the ham flesh will dry out.

 Decorate the ham with the pineapple rings and glazed cherries, securing with toothpicks.